trevorkeenan/traitPlasticity/README.md

 ## Acknowledgements

 We are extremely grateful to all the researchers who published these data over the past decades.
-We thank Kaia Kask for assistance in data digitization and database management, and Anne Aan, Niels Anten, Ismael Aranda, Jan Cerm ak, Robin Chazdon, Theodore DeJong, Tim Fahey, Manfred Forstreuter, Yuko Hanba, Hiromitsu Kisanuki, Patrick Meir, Domingo Morales, Serge Rambal, Maria Soledad Jim enez Parrondo, Ingmar Tulva and Charlie Warren for providing details of the experimental design and/or unpublished data accompanying published datasets.
+We thank Kaia Kask for assistance in data digitization and database management, and Anne Aan, Niels Anten, Ismael Aranda, Jan Cerm ak, Robin Chazdon, Theodore DeJong, Tim Fahey, Manfred Forstreuter, Yuko Hanba, Hiromitsu Kisanuki, Patrick Meir, Domingo Morales, Serge Rambal, Maria Soledad Jimenez Parrondo, Ingmar Tulva and Charlie Warren for providing details of the experimental design and/or unpublished data accompanying published datasets.
 We also thank Takayoshi Koike, Yukihiro Chiba and Ichiro Terashima for help with Japanese papers, and Susanne von Caemmerer for clarifications with regard to Rubisco kinetic characteristics.

 ## Funding sources